vishnoisuresh/onboarding-chart/README.md

 Teams are defined in the `values.yaml` file.
 Each team has the following properties:

 - `name`: The name of the team.
-- `namespace`: The name of the namespace to be generated.
+- `namespaces`: A list with the namespaces to be generated.
 - `networkPolicy`: The configuration for network policies.
-It can be set to `enabled` or `disabled`.
-When set to `enabled`, network policies will be created for the team.
-When set to `disabled`, no network policies will be created.
+It has the following properties:
+  - `enabled`: A boolean value indicating whether network policies should be created or not.
+[Read more here](#network-policies)
 - `resourceQuota`: The configuration for resource quotas.
 It has the following properties:
   - `enabled`: A boolean value indicating whether resource quotas should be created for the team.
 When set to `true`, resource quotas will be created.
 When set to `false`, no resource quotas will be created.
   - `cpu`: The CPU limit for the team's resource quota.